Yufei-L/2019-431/DELIVERABLES/C/README.md

 # On Grading

-Deliverable C will be graded on a 0-100 scale.
+Homework C will be graded on a 0-100 scale.
 You will receive some credit for making a reasonable effort to build a good response to each question, and then additional credit if your response is (essentially) correct, your code is clean and you’ve written any text using complete English sentences.
 A more detailed breakdown of the grading rubric will